1adybug/prettier-plugin-block-padding/README.md

 - **Parsers**: `babel`, `babel-ts`, `typescript`
 - **Module**: ESM

+## ⚠️ Important Notice

+**There are serious compatibility issues with the "@ianvs/prettier-plugin-sort-imports" plugin.
+Please do not use them together!**

 ## Scope and Limitations

 - Inserts additional blank lines "between statements" in all code blocks (including file top-level, function bodies, if/for/while statement blocks, TS namespace blocks).